saveourtool/diktat/info/guide/guide-chapter-6.md

 <!-- =============================================================================== -->
 ### <a name="c6.2"></a>6.2 Extension functions
-[Extension functions](https://kotlinlang.org/docs/reference/extensions.html) is a killer-feature (???) in Kotlin.
+[Extension functions](https://kotlinlang.org/docs/reference/extensions.html) is a killer-feature in Kotlin.
 It gives you a chance to extend classes that were already implemented in external libraries and help you to make classes less heavy.
 Extension functions are resolved statically.

 ### <a name="s6.2.1"></a> Recommendation 6.2.1: use extension functions for making logic of classes less coupled.
 It is recommended that for classes, the non-tightly coupled functions, which are rarely used in the class, should be implemented as extension functions where possible.
 They should be implemented in the same class/file where they are used.
-This is a non-deterministic rule, so it cannot be checked or fixed (???) automatically by a static analyzer.
+This is a non-deterministic rule, so the code cannot be checked or fixed automatically by a static analyzer.

 ### <a name="s6.2.2"></a> Rule 6.2.2: No extension functions with the same name and signature if they extend base and inheritor classes (possible_bug).
-As extension functions are resolved statically (If???).
+As extension functions are resolved statically.
 In this case, there could be a situation when a developer implements two extension functions: one is for the base class and another for the inheritor.
 This can lead to an issue when an incorrect method is used.
 And that can lead to an issue when incorrect method is used.

 **Invalid example**: